Recent Blog Articles

 - surgery — Although an option of last resort, removing a portion of the piriformis muscle or its tendon has been reported to provide relief in refractory cases.

 With prompt diagnosis and treatment, the prognosis is quite good.
-However, the condition may become chronic; a poor outcome may be more likely if the diagnosis and treatment are delayed.
+However, the condition may become recurrent or chronic; a poor outcome may be more likely if the diagnosis and treatment are delayed.

 Piriformis syndrome may be the most common cause of sciatic-type back pain you've never heard of; or it may be rare, no one is really sure.
 If you have persistent, unexplained buttock pain that travels into the leg, stop carrying your wallet in your back pocket, try not to sit so much, and see your doctor.
 You might have a disc problem or some other common back trouble; but you could have piriformis syndrome and finding out sooner rather than later can make a difference.